RaymondNimalan/bluebite_qa_assessment/README.md

 - The border of each field will turn blue when focused

+Test Result: PASSED

 ### Test Case 6

+The customer enters the raffle without entering any data

+- Leave all fields empty
+- Click submit

+Expected Result:

+- Border changes red for required fields
+- Form is not submitted

+Test Result: FAILED

+### Test Case 7

 The customer enters the raffle without a name